Forest Champion Spotlight | Tyrone Williams

 Fourtee Acres Farms

-As a 3rd generation North Carolina landowner, Tyrone Williams opens up about the importance of keeping forests as forests and passing on his responsibility to future generations.
-Tyrone's story connects the dots between forests, sustainable management, and the harmonious economic and environmental benefits that come with being a responsible steward of the land.
+Tyrone Williams opens up about the importance of keeping forests as forests and passing on his responsibility to future generations.
+As a 3rd generation North Carolina landowner and a nationally recognized tree farmer within the American Forest Foundation's American Tree Farm System, Tyrone's story connects the dots between forests, sustainable management, and the harmonious economic and environmental benefits that come with being a responsible steward of the land.

 The Williams' family story starts in 1916 when his grandfather purchased 38 acres of land for $864.
 As Tyrone describes, "This was a great feat for any man at the time, but particularly so for an African American."

 Initially, the focus was on clearing the land for agriculture - as the old saying goes, "Money doesn't grow on trees".

-Organizations like the Sustainable Forestry & African American Land Retention Project (SFLR) are working with small landowners - like Tyrone and his wife Edna - to introduce them to sustainable forestry as a tool to increase family income and land value, with a broader goal of providing future generations with a better quality of life through forestland ownership and retention.
+Organizations like the Sustainable Forestry & African American Land Retention Project (SFLR) are working with small landowners - like Tyrone, his wife Edna, and their three sons - to introduce them to sustainable forestry as a tool to increase family income and land value, with a broader goal of providing future generations with a better quality of life through forestland ownership and retention.

 Zooming out, Katie Fernholz - the CEO of Dovetail Partners, an environmental non-profit - puts Tyrone's story in the larger context of the role sustainable forests play in helping to address the challenges that come with a changing climate.